faizalrf/mariadb-ha/README.md

 ***Note:** All the `docker-compose` commands needs to be executed from within the `mariadb-ha` folder, while the other scripts can be executed from anywhere.*

 - `DOWNLOAD_TOKEN=<Your MariaDB Enterprise Download Token>`
- - This token can be retrieved from <https://mariadb.com/docs/deploy/token/>
+  - This token can be retrieved from <https://mariadb.com/docs/deploy/token/> but you must have an a MariaDB enterprise account.
 - `MARIADB_VERSION=10.5`
   - Is hardcoded to 10.5, but feel free to change.
   - There are some configurations that are dependant on 10.5 which you might have to remove if you plan to use an older version.
 - `DEFAULT_PORT=3306`
   - Just the default MariaDB port, in case you need to use a different one.

 Once the `.env` has been created, execute the `./deploy` script to or execute the following steps manually to set the cluster up